badlydrawnrob/elm-playground/how-to-elm/README.md

     - In general I use as little javascript as possible.
 Set it and forget it.

+[^1]: Coming back after 2-3 months off and I'm rusty as fuck!

-[^1]: I'm using Elm as my go-to language and for that reason learning the details in a little more depth than, say, Python.
+[^2]: I'm using Elm as my go-to language and for that reason learning the details in a little more depth than, say, Python.
 However, my purpose is prototyping and I still want to keep my learning light.
 Some implementations (SPA, packages) get complicated quite quickly as an app scales.